Meirion Jones: Career

 Jones and Palast investigated Vulture fund operations, which attempt to divert into their own pockets the money given by Western governments to pay off the debts of poor countries.
 These films formed the centerpiece of a campaign backed by Oxfam and the Jubilee Debt Campaign to outlaw this practice through a Debt Relief Bill.
 The first film in 2007 exposed an American vulture who liked to call himself «Goldfinger» who was suing Zambia.
-It was rebroadcast in the USA and seen by two Congressmen who immediately went to the White House and asked President Bush face-to-face to curb the vulture funds.
+It was rebroadcast in the US and seen by two Congressmen who immediately went to the White House and asked President Bush face-to-face to curb the vulture funds.
 In 2010 the UK parliament finally voted to outlaw such vulture fund operations by passing the Debt Relief Act.

 Beginning in 2009, Jones made a series of films over three years exposing how toxic waste from the oil trader Trafigura came to be illegally dumped in Abidjan in Africa rather than safely disposed of in the Netherlands.
 According to the government of Ivory Coast 16 people died and thousands were poisoned by the waste.
 The films were made in the face of pressure from Trafigura's lawyers Carter-Ruck who were attempting to close down press coverage of Trafigura's role in the scandal.
 Ultimately Carter-Ruck even attempted to use a super-injunction to stop The Guardian reporting mentions of Trafigura in Parliament.
 In response to the pressure Jones set up a network of international journalists and investigators to share information on the dumping, informally known as "Team Trafigura".
 In April 2010, the International Consortium of Investigative Journalists gave the Daniel Pearl Award for Outstanding International Investigative Reporting to the members of that team for exposing "how a powerful offshore oil trader tried to cover up the poisoning of 30,000 West Africans".

 On 15 October 2010, the multi-national Reckitt Benckiser was fined £10 million for rigging the market for Gaviscon following an investigation by Jones and Martin Shankleman.